Self-consistent autocorrelation for finite-area bias correction in roughness measurement: Practical formulae

-and solved as a set of $K$ linear equations for corrected $G^\mathrm{c}_m$ with $m=0,1,2,\dots,K-1$.
-Index $K$ represents a cut-off after which the function is assumed to be negligible or the data not usable, i.e.\ again around the first zero crossing.
+Although \eref{GAGc} can be read as expressing measured $\hat G_k$ using a true ACF $G^\mathrm{c}_m$, we interpret it as a set of $K$ linear equations for corrected ACF $G^\mathrm{c}_m$, with $A$ being matrix of the system.
+Number $K$ is the cut-off after which the function is assumed to be negligible or the data not usable, i.e.\ again around the first zero crossing.
+Symbol $\chi(j<m)$ is 1 when $j<m$ and 0 otherwise.